ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/milvus-rag/offline_data_loading.md

 ### FIXED, DO NOT MODIFY
 layout: learningpathall
 ---
+## Create a dedicated cluster

 In this section, you will learn how to set up a cluster on Zilliz Cloud.
-You will then learn how to load your private knowledge database into the cluster.

-### Create a dedicated cluster

 Begin by [registering](https://docs.zilliz.com/docs/register-with-zilliz-cloud) for a free account on Zilliz Cloud.